Behavioral Health Services

 SHS does not bill or report to insurance.
 Some prescription medications are available at reduced cost at the SHS pharmacy; some will need to be filled at an outside pharmacy using your own insurance or cash.
 SHS has an independent electronic medical record system and your confidentiality and privacy of your records are highly protected.
 Except for a few limited, legally mandated exceptions, SHS will only release your records with your direct involvement and consent.

-To schedule an appointment with a member of our Behavioral Health team, please call the SHS front desk at 562-985-4771.
 If you or someone close to you is in immediate physical danger, please call 9-1-1, your primary doctor, or proceed to the nearest Emergency Room.